March 30 - May 20, 2000

 bodily imagery, Dubois challenges viewers with interface experiences that

 are poetic, humorous and surreal.
-Intensifying and defusing the feeling of
+Intensifying and defusing the feeling

 disembodiment normally associated with computer interactions, his works